Relintai/godot-local-notification/README.md

-# Local/Push notification plugin for Godot engine
+# Local/Push notification plugin for the Pandemonium engine

-This is a module for [Godot Game Engine](http://godotengine.org/) which add local and remote notification feature for iOS and Android.
+This is a module for [Pandemonium Game Engine](https://github.com/Relintai/pandemonium_engine) which add local and remote notification feature for iOS and Android.

+Needs work for iOS.

+Needs work for Android 31+.

 ## Installation

-1. At first you need [NativeLib-CLI](https://github.com/DrMoriarty/nativelib-cli) or [NativeLib Addon](https://github.com/DrMoriarty/nativelib).
+~~1.
+At first you need [NativeLib-CLI](https://github.com/DrMoriarty/nativelib-cli) or [NativeLib Addon](https://github.com/DrMoriarty/nativelib).~~

-2. Make `nativelib -i local-notification` in your project directory if you are using CLI.
-Find `LOCAL-NOTIFICATION` in plugins list and press "Install" button if you are using GUI Addon.
+~~2.
+Make `nativelib -i local-notification` in your project directory if you are using CLI.
+Find `LOCAL-NOTIFICATION` in plugins list and press "Install" button if you are using GUI Addon.~~

+~~3.
+Enable **Custom Build** for using in Android.~~

+1. Download release or compile it.

+### Android

+1. Set up Android Custom Build.

+2. Copy the contents of the android folder from the release zip to your project.

-3. Enable **Custom Build** for using in Android.
+3. Enable **Custom Build** and enable the Local Notification plugin in the export menu. for using in Android.

 ## Usage